Zak3211/lorenz-attractor/README.md

-# lorenz-attractor
+# Lorenz Attractor
-Generates a live tracing of the Lorenz Attractor
+Generates a live and interactive tracing of the Lorenz Attractor in 3 dimensions that I have used as my profile picture.